Language of instruction

 If the test is eliminatory:

 Applicants who fail the basic test but are evaluated at B1 level on the Common European Framework of Reference for Languages (CEFR) are allowed to attend the preparatory year (‘Année propédeutique’, ‘AP’) at the School of French language and Civilization (ELCF).
 If they pass the AP year, they will be able to enter their chosen program the following year.
 Please note, the AP program can only be started in the Autumn semester.
 Applicants who fail the exam for the Spring semester must reactivate their application within the deadline for a future semester. .

 Faculty of Humanities (including ELCF) only: applicants who fail the supplementary writing test but pass the basic test (or have obtained a recognized B2 level diploma or certificate) may attend the "DEFLE parcours restreint".
 If they pass the year, they will be able to enter their chosen program the following year.

 Applicants who have not reached at least the required level for the preparatory year shall not be allowed to start studies at UNIGE during the semester for which they applied.
 Once the required level has been reached, they must reactivate their application within the deadline for a future semester.

-If the test is for assessment purposes (complementary studies for a Bachelor's degree in Humanities or Master's degrees in Humanities in german, english, spanish, italian and russian): applicants who are unsuccessful on the test may begin their studies at UNIGE as planned, but they are limited to the program for which they applied - no changes are permitted.
+If the test is for assessment purposes*: applicants who are unsuccessful on the test may begin their studies at UNIGE as planned, but they are limited to the program for which they applied - no changes are permitted.
 Additionally, during their first year of study, they will attend a level-appropriate French course for a minimum of 2 hours per week.
 Attending this course and completing regular assignments will result in a certificate from the Maison des langues of the UNIGE.

 Exemption from the French exam